 Pit Entry and Exit:

-– Drivers must exit and enter the pits at a safe speed relative to other cars in or near the pits.
+Drivers must enter and exit the pits at a safe speed relative to other cars in or near the pits.

-– We strongly recommend using the in-game spotter, the crew chief or at least enable the proximity arrows to be always aware of your surroundings.
-Not using these can have a negative effect in case of an incident report.
+We strongly recommend using the in-game spotter, or at least, enable the proximity arrows to be always aware of your surroundings.
+Not using these, can have a negative effect in case of an incident report.

 Driving in different conditions:

 Qualifying: In qualifying, it is your own responsibility to find free space on the track when starting a hot lap.
 A car on a hot lap does not have to yield for a faster car approaching from behind.
-If you are on an in- or out-lap, however, you have to let faster cars pass you without blocking them.
-If you are on a fast lap approaching a slow car, flashing your lights is a way of notifying them that you’re on a fast lap.
+However, if you are on an in- or outlap, you have to let faster cars pass you without blocking them.

 Rain: For races with rain or a chance of rain, please make sure you have turned the wipers on.
 Please take note that a race in wet conditions demands extra awareness and caution as the track is slippery and visibility can be poor.